Faculty and Staff

 University of Alberta, Canada

-Campbell McInnes has worked for more thab 20 years in the fields of synthetic organic chemistry, structural biology and computational chemistry towards the discovery and development of anti-cancer therapeutics in both academia and industry.
-Prior to joining the university, he was head of the structure-guided medicinal chemistry group at Cyclacel Inc in the United Kingdom., a company started by Prof. Sir David Lane, co-discoverer of the p53 protein.
+The McInnes research group conducts research in the fields of synthetic organic chemistry, structural biology and computational chemistry towards the discovery and development of anti-cancer therapeutics in both academia and industry.
+Prior to joining the university, Dr. McInnes was head of the structure-guided medicinal chemistry group at Cyclacel Inc in the United Kingdom., a company started by Prof. Sir David Lane, co-discoverer of the p53 protein.

 Current research is directed towards the discovery of small molecule protein kinase inhibitors targeting signaling and cell cycle proteins involved in tumor proliferation.
 Rather than blocking ATP binding, we are focused on the development of very selective inhibitors by targeting protein-protein interactions involved in allosteric regulation of kinase activity and other non-catalytic functions of such enzymes.